Along southern border, numerous Army barricades, no sign of migrant 'invasion'

 The only problem: The migrant caravan isn't headed anywhere near Arizona.

-According to internal DHS reports and officials tracking the caravan, the first wave of approximately 3,500 migrants are expected to arrive in Tijuana in the coming days and attempt to cross into California.
-Even there, they won't swarm the border crossing, but are instead expected to wait in a bottleneck for days before they can enter San Ysidro, California to make an asylum claim.
+According to internal DHS reports and officials tracking the caravan, the first wave of approximately 3,500 migrants is expected to arrive in Tijuana in the coming days and attempt to cross into California.
+Even there, they won't swarm the border crossing, but are instead expected to wait in a bottleneck for days before they can enter San Ysidro, California, to make an asylum claim.

 Border crossings by undocumented immigrants have been on the rise in recent months, but no section of the border has been threatened by anything resembling an invasion.
 That is because immigrants arriving at designated border crossings, like the ones now ready to be barricaded, typically do so to make an asylum claim.